The Boat is Sinking

 I often heard the story from my father, who always added, "It has not made me superstitious; but with awful gratitude I never can forget my life, by Providence, was saved by a dream."

-[In Chambers's Book of Days, vol. ii. p.
-188, the writer of the above letter is identified as Lady Clerk, of Penicuick, née Mary D'Acre.]
+Primary: Blackwood's Magazine, 1826.
+Also, in Chambers's Book of Days, vol. ii. p.
+188, the writer of the above letter is identified as Lady Clerk, of Penicuick, née Mary D'Acre.

-The above account and notes are from Frank Seafield's The Literature and Curiosities of Dreams (1865).
+Secondary: the above account plus sources are from Frank Seafield's The Literature and Curiosities of Dreams, 1865.

 Unlike many stories of the same kind, this one can be traced to an actual occurrence, which was duly chronicled in the brief records of the time.
 On the 7th of August 1734 (Lady Clerk's suggested date being three years too early), five men of respectable positions in life, including Patrick Cuming, a merchant, and Colin Campbell, a shipmaster, accompanied by two boys, one of whom was 'John Cleland, a nephew of Captain Campbell's,' went out in a boat with two sailors, to fish in the Firth of Forth.
 All was well till eleven o'clock, when a squall came on from the south-west, and they were forced to run for Prestonpans.
 On their way, Captain Campbell, observing a fan coming on, called to a sailor to loose the sail; but the man failed to acquit himself rightly, and the boat went over on its side.
 The party clung to it for a while, but one after another fell off, or sunk in trying to swim to land, all except Captain Campbell, who was taken up by a boat, and brought ashore nearly dead with fatigue, after being five hours in the water.